By Terence Gunville, LCSW, psychotherapist

 Next, be aware that health problems such as chronic pain from arthritis, limitations in mobility, vision and hearing loss, COPD, cancer, heart disease, Parkinson’s disease, stroke, Alzheimer’s disease and other issues also can involve depression and require a doctor’s intervention.

-If you think someone you know may be suffering from, or susceptible to, depression or anxiety, you may wish to:
+If you think someone may be suffering from, or susceptible to, depression or anxiety, you can:

 - Encourage the person to see a doctor.